ouspg/CompSec/Lab6_Digital_Forensics/README.md

 Last stage of this lab is more free-formed experimenting.
 Pick your option and start to explore issue and write report what your found/tried and what were the results.

-Some ideas presented below are quite large ones, so there may be room to expand those to be also your coursework.
-Discuss that option with course assistants before starting to work with your idea.

 ### Option 1: Internet Browser Private Mode Forensics

 We already touched little bit of investigating browser volatile memory in earlier tasks.
 It was not extremely hard to extract URLs of visited sites that way.